 Rolled it out and cut the ornaments and all was well.
 Went with the baking method this time around, and put the ornaments on a cookie sheet on parchment paper at a low temp (175F).
 Peered thru the oven window and, just minutes after being placed in the oven, they turned chalky white ...
 AGAIN!

 I have no clue why this occurred and have only found one reference online from anyone who shares (or admits!
 LOL) that this has happened to them ... they didn't have a solution.
+I experimented with applying Mod Podge on one dried ornament, hoping it would somehow darken the ornament surface.
+It didn't.
+As a last resort, I used a wet sponge and have wiped the surface of the ornaments, fingers are crossed that when they dry again, they'll be golden brown and not chalky white.
+Painting them is also an option so all is not completely lost.

 Would love to hear your experiences with cinnamon salt dough and/or any ideas on how I can avoid this project fail the next time around.
 Thanks for any input!